Check your Apple Watch connection

 - On your iPhone, open the Apple Watch app, tap the My Watch tab, then tap your watch at the top of the screen.
-Tap next to the watch that you want to unpair, then tap Unpair Apple Watch.
+Tap the "i" icon next to the watch that you want to unpair, then tap Unpair Apple Watch.
 Tap again to confirm.
 Learn what to do if you can't find the "i" icon .

 - Pair your Apple Watch and iPhone again.

 If you still need help, contact Apple Support.

 - If you forgot your passcode, you can reset it.

 - If you want to connect your Apple Watch to a different iPhone, you can transfer your Apple Watch and its content.

 - If your Apple Watch won't charge, learn what to do.

 - If you can't find the "i" icon, learn what to do.